This post is an excerpt from Stop Doubting, Start Dating: The Shy Guy’s Guide To Building Confidence, Meeting Women, and

 According to OkCupid, which is not only one of the world’s most popular online dating websites but also one of its largest repositories for online dating data, the photos you choose are the single most important factor in predicting your online dating success.

-“No matter how much time you spend polishing your profile, honing your IM banter, and perfecting your message introductions, it’s your picture that matters most,” as they explain on their blog.
+“No matter how much time you spend polishing your profile, honing your IM banter, and perfecting your message introductions, it’s your picture that matters most,” they wrote in a blog post.

-I can understand how, at first, this might sound discouraging to guys who don’t think of themselves as traditionally handsome.
+I can understand how, at first, this might sound discouraging to guys who don’t think of themselves as traditionally handsome or attractive.

 But the good news is that even if you look more like Chris Pratt during his Parks and Rec days than his more chiseled Guardians of the Galaxy incarnation, there are a number of things you can do to work with what you’ve got.

 When it comes to dating profile pictures for guys, you can put your best face forward and make potential partners want to learn more about you by avoiding some common mistakes and following a simple set of best practices.

-In this post I’ll outline what those best practices are, and explain how you can implement them to create attractive and effective dating profile pictures.
+In this post I’ll outline what those best practices are, and explain how you can create attractive and effective dating profile pictures.

 5 Easy & Effective Ways to Get Awesome Profile Pictures for Guys